-You must not set a time zone explicitly for any log file that contains a time zone.
+You must not set a time zone explicitly for any log file that does not contain a time zone.

 If a time zone is not set explicitly and the log file does not contain time zone information, the IT Data Analytics server time zone is used when converting the date time to UTC.

 For any data collectors that require username and password credentials, it is recommended that you create stored credentials that can be referenced by the data collector.

 Using credentials can be useful in the following scenarios: